This post and recipe for Partridge in a Pear Pie Salted Caramel Pear Pie is brought to you by Sweet’N Low®.

 Sweet’N Low® is a zero-calorie sweetener and a great alternative to sugar when cooking and baking.

 Sugar has 16 calories per single teaspoon.
-American’s consume more sugar than any other country.
+American consumes more sugar than any other country.

-As I bake this holiday season, I’m using Sweet‘N Low® to save on calories while still making my traditional holiday recipes that my guests have come to expect.
+As I bake this holiday season, I’m using Sweet‘N Low® to save on calories while still making the traditional holiday recipes that my guests have come to expect.

 Sugar provides three important functions in baking beyond the addition of sweetness: volume, moisture, and browning.